 If your cutting is turning brown and mushy then unfortunately this isn’t a good sign.
 This is usually due to overwatering of the leaf cutting.
 If growing in a plastic bag, it should create enough of a humid environment so that you don’t have to water very much at all.

-Trim away the mushy parts of the leaf and see if there is anything left to start the propagation again.
+Trim away the mushy parts of the leaf and see if there is anything left to start the process again.
 Hopefully, the healthy part of the leaf can still recover and grow roots.

 Why are the new leaves on my new Aloe Vera plants small?

-Hopefully, this should answer all of your Aloe Vera propagation needs and questions.
-With the right methods, care and environment you should have plenty of new Aloe Vera plants in no time!
+Hopefully, this should answer all of your propagation needs and questions.
+With the right methods, care and environment you should have plenty of new plants in no time!
 And in a year or two, they will be producing pups of their own.

-Check out our Aloe Vera care guide for all the information on how to care for your new plants after you’ve successfully propagated them.
+Check out our Aloe Vera care guide for all the information on how to care for your new plants after propagation.